 Child Abuse Hotline Referrals in NJ

-DYFS Defense Lawyers with offices in Hackensack, New Jersey
+DYFS Defense Lawyers handling cases in Elizabeth, New Jersey

 Child Abuse Hotline: Many calls are made to the Child Abuse Hotline in New Jersey everyday to report allegations of child abuse or neglect.
 These allegations must all be investigated by DCP&P (formerly known as “DYFS”).
 Don’t let an allegation of child abuse or neglect ruin your life, contact the DYFS defense lawyers at our law firm for immediate assistance.
 Our lawyers know that anyone can report anything to DYFS without any basis or proof and that report must be investigated.
 As a result, it is imperative that you hire an experienced DCP&P attorney who knows how the system works and knows how to protect your interests, your rights, and your family.
 Brent Dimarco, a member of our DYFS defense team, used to work for two of the largest DCP&P defense firms in NJ before joining the Tormey Law Firm.
 He has handled all aspects of DCP&P litigation including representing many parents accused of child abuse and neglect and conducting several Dodd hearings, fact-finding hearings, and termination hearings on behalf of clients.
 Moreover, the managing parter of the firm, Travis J. Tormey, was recently recognized as one of the top 10 criminal defense attorneys in the State of NJ by the American Jurist Institute and he has received the clients choice award from AVVO.com for four straight years.

 Protect your interests and your rights, contact the Tormey Law Firm today at (908)-356-6900.
 Our Union County NJ DCP&P lawyers represent clients in Elizabeth, Scotch Plains, Westfield, Summit, New Providence, and Berkeley Heights.